-ORLANDO, Fla. — The West Orange High School football coach who was arrested on a domestic violence charge has filed a motion to change the conditions of his pretrial release from jail.
+ORLANDO, Fla. — The state of Florida has declined to prosecute the West Orange High School football coach arrested on a domestic violence charge.

-- He faces charge of aggravated battery with a deadly weapon
+- He faced charge of aggravated battery with a deadly weapon

-- He's accused of hitting wife with window frame during argument
+- He was accused of hitting wife with window frame

-Robert Curtis Head, 44, of Winter Garden made an initial appearance before an Orange County judge Tuesday, where bail was set at $2,500, according to a motion filed by his attorney in the Ninth Judicial Circuit Court.
+Robert Curtis Head, 44, of Winter Garden made an initial appearance before an Orange County judge in late January, where bail was set at $2,500, according to a motion filed by his attorney in the Ninth Judicial Circuit Court.
 Head posted bond and was released, the motion said.

 The judge ordered that Head not return to or reside in the home he shared with his wife.
 But the motion requests that he be able to return to the home.